Control of Human-Induced Seismicity in Underground Reservoirs Governed by a Nonlinear 3D PDE-ODE System

-System \eqref{eq:diff}--\eqref{eq:SR} can be used to model the seismicity rate in underground reservoirs, \textit{i.e.}, the number of seismic events due to fluid injection and/or extraction. $u(x,t)$ represents the fluid pressure change, $Q(t)$ represents fluxes of fluid (a positive $Q_i(t)$ means injection and a negative $Q_i(t)$ extraction) and $R(x,t)$ represents the SR. The SR can only take positive values, \textit{i.e.}, $R(x,t)>0$ $\forall$ $(x,t) \in (V \times T)$.
-Section \ref{sec:simulations} provides more details about the physical interpretation of the problem.
-Other challenging applications using similar PDE-ODE configurations can be found in combustion and plasma physics, tumor growth, and neurosciences, to name a few \cite{b:KURDYUMOV2015981,b:helander2005collisional,b:GALLAY2022103387,b:10.7554/eLife.37836}.
+System \eqref{eq:diff}--\eqref{eq:SR} can be used to model the SR in underground reservoirs, \textit{i.e.}, the number of seismic events due to fluid injection and/or extraction.
+Section \ref{sec:simulations} provides more details about the physical interpretation of the system \eqref{eq:diff}--\eqref{eq:SR}.
+Similar PDE--ODE couplings also arise in a variety of challenging applications, including structural mechanics, mechanical metamaterials, combustion and plasma physics, tumor growth, and neuroscience, among many others \citep{b:deBuhanFrey2011,b:Rizzi2021,b:KURDYUMOV2015981,b:helander2005collisional,b:GALLAY2022103387,b:10.7554/eLife.37836}.